Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 By using a “Limited Space Available” or similar calls to action, you can boost sales tremendously by making your small group training packages more attractive due to limited availability.

-You can take this a step further and add a time limit to your service availability.
+You can take this further and add a time limit to your service availability.

-Of course, you will naturally have a time limit since once your intake capacity is met, you will be focused on that group fro the program duration.
+Of course, you will naturally have a time limit since once your intake capacity is met, you will be focused on that group for the program duration.

 But a smart move would be to use this reality as a form of scarcity marketing to boost your sales rate.